 \subsection{Communication Analysis}

-The primary advantages of Dynamic Sequence Parallelism (DSP) lie in its ability to minimize communication costs and enable scalable communication operations.
-As outlined in our system design, DSP exploits the inherent characteristics of multi-dimensional transformers to alleviate unnecessary communication, akin to approaches such as Megatron-SP \cite{megatron-sp} and DeepSpeed-Ulysses \cite{DeepSpeedUS}.
+The primary advantage of DSP lies in its ability to minimize communication costs and enable scalable communication operations.
+DSP exploits the inherent characteristics of multi-dimensional transformers to eliminate unnecessary communication, compared with embedded approaches such as Megatron-LM \citep{MegatronLMTM}, Megatron-SP \citep{megatron-sp}, RingAttention \citep{liu2023ring} and DeepSpeed-Ulysses \citep{DeepSpeedUS}.
+Consider an activation size of $M$ and a sequence parallel size of $N$.
+In a 2D-Transformer, there is one transformer block for each sequence dimension per layer, resulting in two transformer blocks per layer (two 1D blocks).
+More details are demonstrated in Appendix \ref{sec:parallel_impl}.

-Let us consider an activation size of $M$ and device number of $N$.
-As depicted in Figure \ref{fig:dsp_overview}, to transform activation from sequence-split to head-split layout, Megatron-SP employs 4 resource-intensive collective communication operations per transformer block.
-Specifically, it initiates an AllGather operation to aggregate the entire input $x$, succeeded by ReduceScatter operations at the output for both attention and MLP modules, culminating in a total communication volume of $8M$.
-Conversely, while DeepSpeed-Ulysses adopts the more efficient AlltoAll approach, it augments the number of communication operations from 2 to 4 per block, leveraging AlltoAll for query, key, value, and output layout transformations.
-Consequently, the communication volume transmitted per device for an AlltoAll communication of size $M$ across $N$ GPUs is $8M/N$.
-It significantly reduces the communication volume, but introduces additional communication launch overhead, and with a limited number of devices, it exhibits little efficiency gain compared to Megatron-SP.
+\paragraph{Megatron-LM \& Megaton-SP} both need to gather and scatter the whole sequence.
+Megatron-LM utilizes 2 all-reduce per block for attention and mlp, while Megatron-SP employs 2 all-gather and 2 reduce-scatter operations per block.
+They lead to a total per-device communication volume of $8M$ for both methods.

+\paragraph{Ring-Attention} needs to communicate the entire key and value in the temporal block only, resulting in a total per-device communication volume of $2M$.

+\paragraph{DeepSpeed-Ulysses} incurs 4 all-to-all in temporal block for the query, key, value, and output of attention, resulting in a total per-device communication volume of $4M/N$.

-In contrast, DSP mitigates communication cost by employing only two AlltoAll operations in total, resulting in a notable reduction in the number of communication operations, ranging from 50\% to 75\% compared to alternative methods.
-Moreover, it minimizes the communication volume to $2M/N$, significantly outperforming other sequence parallelism techniques.
-Notably, with merely two AlltoAll operations, DSP exhibits efficient scalability even in super-large clusters for training and inference on extremely long sequences, as proven by \citet{DeepSpeedUS}.
-Remarkably, the communication volume decreases as the number of nodes increases, rendering DSP an exceptional choice for large-scale distributed training and inference tasks involving lengthy sequences.
-This scalability advantage is attributed to the inherent parallelism and communication efficiency of DSP, enabling it to leverage the computational resources of large clusters effectively while minimizing the communication overhead typically associated with such distributed systems.
+\paragraph{DSP} mitigates communication cost by employing only two all-to-all operations in total two blocks per layer.
+As shown in Table \ref{tab:compare}, it reduces the communication volume to $2M/N$, significantly outperforming other sequence parallelism techniques.
+Notably, with merely two all-to-all operations, DSP exhibits efficient scalability even in super-large clusters for training and inference on extremely long sequences because the communication volume decreases as the number of nodes increases, rendering DSP an exceptional choice for large-scale distributed training and inference tasks involving extreme long sequences.